Cataract, Glaucoma and Age-related Macular Degeneration are leading causes of vision loss

 It is important to have an eye examination every two years.
 High eye pressure can be an indicator as well as visual field changes and various signs on the retina.

 Your Optometrist or Ophthalmologist can evaluate these signs clinically.
-Medication prescribed for controlling eye pressure helps the progression of the disease.
+Medication prescribed for controlling eye pressure can also helps slow progression of the Glaucoma.

 Age-related Macular Degeneration (AMD)